What Are Silent Migraines?

 Headache experts may not agree on everything.
 But they do agree that keeping a daily diary is a critical step in diagnosing and treating your symptoms.
 Here are tips for coping with your migraines

-Practice prevention.
+- Practice prevention.
 Try avoiding your personal migraine triggers as much as possible.
-For severe or chronic symptoms, your doctor may prescribe a medication used to prevent migraines.
+For severe or chronic symptoms, your doctor may prescribe a medication or device used to prevent migraines.